Swiss Consumer Credit Maximum Interest Rate 2026: 10%

 - Credit-card and store-card credit as well as current-account overdrafts

 Excluded under art.
-7 CCA are, in particular, mortgage loans (loans secured by a pledge), business loans to companies, pledge contracts and credits below CHF 500 or above CHF 80,000, as well as loans repayable within three months.
+7 CCA are, in particular, mortgage loans (loans secured by a pledge), business loans to companies, pledge contracts and credits below CHF 500 or above CHF 80'000, as well as loans repayable within three months.
+Because mortgages sit outside the CCA, there is no statutory APR ceiling for them — their pricing follows the market, as we explain in our mortgage rates overview.

 Which Banks and Lenders Are Affected